tfarotimi/switchblade/README.md

 ---

 ## 📦 Project Structure
+switchblade/
-├─ switchblade.ahk # Source script (edit this for new hotkeys) ├─ Switchblade.exe # Compiled executable
+├─ switchblade.ahk     # Source script (edit this for new hotkeys) ├─ Switchblade.exe     # Compiled executable (recommend for casual users)
-├─ WinClip.ahk # Copy Paste Utility (must download if you're planning to run the .ahk file) ├─ WinClip.ahk # Copy Paste Utility (must download if you're planning to run the .ahk file ) ├─ Switchblade.exe # Compiled executable
-├─ README.md # This file
+├─ WinClip.ahk         # Clipboard utility wrapper (required if running the .ahk source) ├─ WinClipAPI.ahk      # Low-level clipboard API (required if running the .ahk source) ├─ README.md           # This file
 └─ .gitignore          # Ignore compiled files, logs, shortcuts

+---

-May your fingers fly true and swift!
+May your fingers fly true and swift! 🗡️⌨️